Ivorforce/MCOpts/README.md

     /#gen Tower -msr90 --gen natural_9i249u982 -d0 -x ~2

 The library especially aims to eliminate redundant data (such as the same command usage in every single language file), and shorten common command argument processes.

+This greatly reduces the susceptibility to errors and should save you time in the long run.

 # Getting Started